 How do I know if a debt collector in Dubai is legitimate?

-Verify the trade licence through Dubai's Department of Economic Development.
+Verify the trade licence through Dubai’s Department of Economic Development.
 A legitimate collector provides their licence number immediately and without resistance.
-Check whether they have a physical office address (visit if possible) and ask for references from creditors in your industry.

 Can a debt collector handle cases across all UAE emirates?